Sarah Shannon

 In the News

-Sarah Shannon quoted by Heather Long, "Job Prospects Brightening for Convicts" Portland Press Herald, January 31, 2018.
+Quoted by Heather Long in "Job Prospects Brightening for Convicts," Portland Press Herald, January 31, 2018.

-Sarah Shannon quoted by Bill Rankin, "Number of African-Americans Sent to Georgia Prisons Hits Historic Lows" The Atlanta Journal-Constitution, January 25, 2018.
+Quoted by Bill Rankin in "Number of African-Americans Sent to Georgia Prisons Hits Historic Lows," The Atlanta Journal-Constitution, January 25, 2018.

-Sarah Shannon quoted on prisoners as vulnerable populations by Marshall Shepherd, "Three Reasons Prisons and Extreme Heat are a Volatile Mix" Forbes, July 23, 2017.
+Quoted by Marshall Shepherd in "Three Reasons Prisons and Extreme Heat are a Volatile Mix," Forbes, July 23, 2017.

-Sarah Shannon's research on the increase in retailers accepting SNAP benefits discussed by Alan Flurry, "Growth in SNAP Retailers Followed Enrollment Spike during Recession, UGA Researchers Report," UGA Today, November 10, 2016.
+Research discussed by Alan Flurry, in "Growth in SNAP Retailers Followed Enrollment Spike during Recession, UGA Researchers Report," UGA Today, November 10, 2016.

-Sarah Shannon quoted on reforming the criminal justice system by Lee Shearer, "Ferguson Shooting, Aftermath Raise Fundamental Questions for Democracy, Policing" Athens Banner-Herald, November 26, 2014.
+Quoted by Lee Shearer in "Ferguson Shooting, Aftermath Raise Fundamental Questions for Democracy, Policing," Athens Banner-Herald, November 26, 2014.

 Publications